Check-Off for Veterans in 2021Sarah Taggart

 By Jillian Decker, Director of Development

-New Jersey’s tax deadline is extended to July 15, 2020, and here’s a tip you may not know about completing your 2019 New Jersey return: You can help Veterans in your community by making an additional donation on your Form 1040 to the New Jersey Vietnam Veterans’ Memorial Fund!
+Did you know that New Jersey extended the deadline for filing income taxes to May 17?
+Here’s another tip you may not know about completing your 2020 New Jersey return: you can help Veterans in your community by making an additional donation on your Form 1040 to the New Jersey Vietnam Veterans’ Memorial Fund!

 How to Donate